gvwilson/thirdbit/src/fiction/santas/index.md

 [^inane]: Yes.

 Yellow light from a pair of camping lanterns lit up the lab.
-Santa Greenwood unslung his ax and nodded at the door frame standing between the lanterns.
+Santa Greenwood unslung his ax and nodded at the door frame that stood between the lanterns.
 "I'll go first, just in case," he said gruffly.
 Finner nodded,
 too tired to ask "in case of what?"

 Santa Hood spun the dials.
-Something geometrically impossible happened to Santa Greenwood.
+Something geometrically impossible happened to Santa Greenwood as the wherever did its whatever.
 "Your turn,"
 she told Finner.
 Spin, bloop, and he was back in the room on the airship where he had started.